jgeumlek/MoltenGamepad/documentation/gendev.md

     1.<event code name> = <name>,<description>

-If multiple `[<device name string>]` declarations are in a row, they are presumed to be alternative names that should be grouped under the same driver.
+If multiple `[<Device Match>]` declarations are in a row, they are presumed to be alternative devices that should be grouped under the same driver.
 If they are not in a row, it is assumed that the user is beginning a new generic driver specification.
 (Yes, multiple generic drivers can be specified in one file.)

+#Matching Devices

+The most basic way to match a device is via it's reported name string.
+Putting it in quotes is recommended.

+    ["Sony Computer Entertainment Wireless Controller"]

+Other traits can be specified in match declaration using `<field>=` notation.
+Available fields to match against are

+* `name` : the reported name string
+* `vendor` : the hexadecimal vendor id
+* `product` : the hexadecimal product id
+* `uniq` : a (potentially missing) uniquely identifying string for the device

+Putting this together results in a match line that may resemble the following.

+    [name="Microsoft X-Box 360 pad" vendor=045e product=028e]

+The first field is assumed to be the nameg.
+Thus the following is valid as long as ambiguity is avoided.

+    ["Microsoft X-Box 360 pad" vendor=045e product=028e]

+When a match line specifies multiple fields, a device is considered a match only if ALL specified fields are matched.

 #Finding Event Codes and Name Strings

 The `evtest` utility (not included with MoltenGamepad) is incredibly useful for this.
 Run it to see all devices you currently have read access to.
 Select a device, and it will print out events as they happen.
 Interact with your input device, and make note of the events generated.

+Near the top of the `evtest` output will be the vendor and product ids as well.

 #Example 1